partach/ha_revpi/README.md

 sudo docker exec -it homeassistant bash -c "wget -O - https://get.hacs.xyz | bash -" sudo docker restart homeassistant
 ```
-The rest is default HACS install (in HA go to settings --> devices and services --> button 'Add Integration' --> choose HACS --> follow rest of steps
+The rest is default HACS install
+In HA go to `settings --> devices and services --> button 'Add Integration' --> choose HACS --> follow rest of steps`

 ## Run integration on other HA installation in the network